scalameta/metals/docs/integrations/new-editor.md

   case for VS Code, Sublime, and coc.nvim.
 - `off`: the client does not add any indentation when receiving a multi-line textEdit

+##### `copyWorksheetOutputProvider`

+Boolean value signifying whether or not the client supports running CopyWorksheetOutput server command and copying it's results into the local buffer.

+Default value: `false`

 ##### `debuggingProvider`